 Appaloosa lies within the Talapoosa land package located 1 kilometer northeast of the Talapoosa trend.
-In September 2022, the Company signed the Newcrest Agreement to explore Appaloosa.
-Newcrest has the right to acquire, in multiple stages, up to a 75% interest in Appaloosa for cumulative exploration and development expenditures of US\$35 million, cash payments totaling US\$5 million to Gunpoint and completing a minimum level indicated mineral resource estimate of 1 million gold ounces.
+In September 2022, the Company signed an agreement with Newcrest for Newcrest to explore Appaloosa (the "Newcrest Agreement").
+Newcrest had the right to acquire, in multiple stages, up to a 75% interest in Appaloosa for cumulative exploration and development expenditures of US\$35 million, cash payments totaling US\$5 million to Gunpoint and completing a minimum level indicated mineral resource estimate of 1 million gold ounces.